Christmas in Madrid – top 4 ways to celebrate the holidays

 The holiday season can be a lot of fun here in Madrid (and, I suspect) in other places in Spain.
 There are plenty of ways to eat, drink and be merry, whether your family is here or far away.

 Here you’ll discover some of the best holiday traditions…

-See some Christmas lights
+See some Christmas lights in Madrid Center

 The Christmas lights around the center of Madrid are pretty well-done, if you’re into that sort of thing.